 Cons

-3. Orion Starblast II Equatorial Reflector Telescope
+4. Orion Starblast II Equatorial Reflector Telescope

 The StarBlast II is one of the best telescopes to introduce your family to astronomy, with good value for money.
 The telescope comes with 25mm and 10mm Sirius Plossl eyepieces that provide 18-power and 45-power views.
 It’s short 450mm focal length combined with a 4.5 inch aperture provides for bright views.
 It also comes with a MoonMap, reflex sight, and adjustable-height tripod (though the quality of the tripod has much to be desired).

 While not terribly expensive, the Starblast II is a price notch above some others on the list.
-We think the improved optics are worth it, but this telescope would be more for older kids, in those pre-teen years, than the younger elementary crowd…
+We think the improved optics are worth it.
+But this telescope would be more for older kids, in those pre-teen years, than the younger elementary crowd.

 Pros